analogwp/analogwp-templates/readme.txt

 3. Access Style Kits templates directly under Elementor.

 == Changelog ==

+= 1.3.5 =
+* Fix: An issue with Analog modal not launching in Elementor screen

 = 1.3.4 =
 * New: All new *[Style Kits](https://github.com/mauryaratan/analogwp-templates/issues/135)* library page to import pre-build Style Kits.